Village détruit de Douaumont

 On May 8, 1916, the Fort, occupied by a large number of Germans, was hit by a shell which caused a violent explosion in a grenade and flamethrower depot.

-The explosion killed more than 800 German soldiers.
+The explosion killed over 800 German soldiers.
 Unable to bury them all in the vicinity of the Fort, the German command decided to bury 679 bodies in a gallery of the Fort, which remains the only German necropolis in Verdun.

 On October 24, 1916, the French army launched a major offensive under the command of General Mangin, and succeeded in recapturing the ruins of the village and the Fort, thanks to the Moroccan colonial troops engaged in the Douaumont sector, which remained French until the end of the war.